Eggstätt

-Eggstätt is a municipality in the district of Rosenheim in Bavaria in Germany.
+Eggstätt (/de/) is a municipality in the district of Rosenheim in Bavaria in Germany.

 Eggstätt is situated on a flat ridge (539 m) between a forested, undulating region and the wetland area to the northwest of Lake Chiemsee.
 The Eggstätt-Hemhof Lakes District contains 17 smaller and larger lakes surrounding the township.

 There is evidence of human settlement in the area dating back to the Bronze Age; the name Eggstaett (“Echistat”) was first documented in the year 925 AD.